The model companions of set theory: Introduction

 Recall that a first order theory $T$ in a signature $\tau$ is model-complete if whenever $\mathcal{M}\sqsubseteq\mathcal{N}$ are models of $T$ with one a substructure of the other, we get that $\mathcal{M}\prec\mathcal{N}$; i.e. being a substructure amounts to be an elementary substructure.

-The theory of algebraically closed fields has this property, as it occurs for all theories admitting quantifier-elimination, however it is the case that many natural theories not admitting quantifier-elimination are model-complete.
+The theory of algebraically closed fields has this property, as it occurs for all theories admitting quantifier-elimination.
+However, it is also the case that many natural theories not admitting quantifier-elimination are model-complete.
 Robinson regarded model-completeness as a strong indication of tameness for a first order theory.

-A weak point of this notion is that model completeness of a theory is very sensitive to the signature in which the theory is formalized: for all theories $T$ in a signature $\tau$ there is a conservative extension to a theory $T'$ in a signature $\tau'$ which admits quantifier elimination (it suffices to add symbols and axioms for Skolem functions to $\tau$ and $T$, \cite[Thm.
+A weak point of this notion is that being model complete is very sensitive to the signature in which a theory is formalized, to the extent that any theory $T$ in a signature $\tau$ has a conservative extension $T'$ in a signature $\tau'$, which admits quantifier elimination (it suffices to add symbols and axioms for Skolem functions to $\tau$ and $T$, \cite[Thm.
 5.1.8]{TENZIE}).
 In particular we can always extend a first order language $\tau$ to a language $\tau'$ so to make a $\tau$-theory $T$ model-complete with respect to $\tau'$.
 However if model-completeness of $T$ is shown with respect to a ``natural'' language in which $T$ can be formalized, then it brings many useful informations on the combinatorial-algebraic properties of models of $T$.

-Recall also that for a first order signature $\tau$, a $\tau$-theory $T$ is the model companion of a $\tau$-theory $S$ if $T$ is model complete, and every model of $T$ can be embedded in a model of $S$ and conversely.
+Recall also that for a first order signature $\tau$, a $\tau$-theory $T$ is the model companion of a $\tau$-theory $S$ if $T$ is model complete and $S$ and $T$ are mutually consistent: i.e., every model of $T$ can be embedded in a model of $S$ and conversely.

+The notion of model companionship is much more robust than model completeness.
+Consider the category $\mathcal{K}_{S,\tau}$ whose objects are the $\tau$-models of $S$ and whose arrows are given by the $\tau$-morphisms: knowing that $S$ admits a model companion gives non-trivial information on this category, and the change of signature from $\tau$ to $\tau'$ could bring our focus on something which is poorly related with $\mathcal{K}_{S,\tau}$.
+Assume we enlarge the signature from $\tau$ to $\tau'$ so that in signature $\tau'$ $S$ has quantifier elimination, this has strong consequences on the substructure relation, hence it could be the case that for models $\mathcal{M}$, $\mathcal{N}$ of $S$ $\mathcal{M}$ is a $\tau$-substructure of $\mathcal{N}$ but it is not anymore a $\tau'$-substructure of $\mathcal{N}$.
+In particular the category $\mathcal{K}_{S,\tau'}$ may not have much to say on the properties of $\mathcal{K}_{S,\tau}$.